How Long Does A Custom Design Engagement Ring Take?

 What is normal wear and tear?

-As its name suggests, ‘normal wear and tear’ is caused through the everyday wearing of jewellery.
+As its name suggests, ‘normal wear and tear’ is caused by the everyday wearing of jewellery.
 For example, claws can get worn down, and bands can get thinner just through constant rubbing on your hand.
-Normal wear and tear is covered by the Whitakers Lifetime Care Plan, whereas damage caused by an ‘event’ – such as a claw snapping off because you’ve caught it on something – is not.
+Normal wear and tear are covered by the Whitakers Lifetime Care Plan, whereas damage caused by an ‘event’ – such as a claw snapping off because you’ve caught it on something – is not.

 Professional Cleaning is the best option.
 We ask that you come and see us at least once a year to have your Whitakers items cleaned and checked by our jewellers.